CloudReactor/docs/secrets.md

           role_arn: "arn:aws:iam::012345678901:role/myapp-task-role-production"

 If running in EC2, ensure the EC2 instances you run your program in have the instance role you created in step 2.
-See the official AWS documentation (IAM roles for Amazon EC2)[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html] for details.
+See the official AWS documentation [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for details.

-5. Deploy your project and the proc_wrapper module should be able to fetch and parse your secrets, and inject them into your program's environment.
+Step 5: Deploy your project and the proc_wrapper module should be able to fetch and parse your secrets, and inject them into your program's environment.
 It's up to your program to read the environment variables and configure things from there.